hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>Comparison between Wang's character set as raw ROM data and CRT emulated.
 Is this the origin of IBM PC's house?
 Compiled from images by VileR.</figcaption>
 </figure>

-#### Theory #7: It IS delta
+#### Theory #7: Is it delta?
-But, in another email conversation, Michael Walden speculates that it might not even be a coincidence that the DELete character has DELta as its printable character glyph.
+But, in an email conversation, Michael Walden speculates that it might not even be a coincidence that the DELete character has DELta as its printable character glyph.

 Delta as a symbol ( Δ ) originates from the Greek alphabet.
 CP437 already includes some Greek characters in the 0xEO–0xEB range, notably 0xEB being the symbol for Greek *small* delta ( δ ).
 These characters were not included to support Greek language, but as math symbols.
 In mathematics and other sciences, the uppercase delta is often used to denote a "change of any changeable quantity", which might have been a reason to include it in the character set.

-#### Theory #8: The delta is from APL
 Delta doesn't only appear in Wang's character set, but in many character sets before it.
-For example, the Array-oriented Programming Language (APL), which originated at IBM in the 1960s, uses delta, and inverted delta ( ∇ ) in its syntax.
-As an unrelated but curious coincidence, IBM named the inverted delta "DEL".^[Wikipedia article [https://en.wikipedia.org/wiki/Digital_encoding_of_APL_symbols#Character_repertoire](Digital encoding of APL symbols)].
+For example, the Array-oriented Programming Language (APL), which originated at IBM in the 1960s, includes delta ( Δ ), and inverted delta ( ∇ ) in its syntax.
+As a curious but unrelated coincidence, the IBM name for the inverted delta is DEL—the same as the control character DEL (Delete) at 0x7F.^[Wikipedia article [Digital encoding of APL symbols](https://en.wikipedia.org/wiki/Digital_encoding_of_APL_symbols#Character_repertoire) 3.4.2025]

-The APL symbols, including delta and DEL, appeared on some early IBM APL keyboards, like in the 1971 [IBM 3270](https://geekhack.org/index.php?topic=104046.0).
-VileR also notes that IBM's first desktop machines from the mid 1970s, the [5100/5110/5120](https://voidstar.blog/the-ibm-5100-5110-mame-emulators-how-to/), were intended for APL from the get go, but there's no evidence that they ever influenced the development of IBM PC in any way.
-Furthermore, IBM's APL character sets, like the [Code Page 909](https://web.archive.org/web/20130121103608/http://www-03.ibm.com/systems/resources/systems_i_software_globalization_pdf_cp00909z.pdf), sometimes include both delta *and* the house symbol.
-As such, it doesn't seem like there's any connection between the house and APL.
+The APL symbols appeared on some early IBM APL keyboards, like in the 1971 [IBM 3270](https://geekhack.org/index.php?topic=104046.0).
+VileR also notes that IBM's first desktop machines from the mid 1970s, the [5100/5110/5120](https://voidstar.blog/the-ibm-5100-5110-mame-emulators-how-to/), were intended for APL from the get go, but there's no evidence that they ever influenced the development of IBM PC in any way, even if they are in the same model numbering system (IBM PC is 5150).
+It's also worth noting that IBM's APL character sets, like the [Code Page 909](https://web.archive.org/web/20130121103608/http://www-03.ibm.com/systems/resources/systems_i_software_globalization_pdf_cp00909z.pdf), sometimes include both delta *and* the house symbol.
+As such, it doesn't seem like there's a strong connection between the house and APL's delta.

-#### Theory #9: It IS delta?
+#### Theory #8: It IS delta?!

-Hold up—how can we be absolutely certain that IBM meant it to represent a house?
-I mean, it loooks like a house.
-Wikipedia says it's a house.
+Hold on... let's examine our basic assumptions.
+How can we be *absolutely certain* that IBM even intended for the glyph <span class="cp437-inline">⌂</span> at 0x7F to represent a house?
+What if the whole premise is wrong?

-Surely, we can confirm that by looking at the original 1981 [*Technical Reference*](https://www.minuszerodegrees.net/manuals/IBM_5150_Technical_Reference_6025005_AUG81.pdf) manual for IBM PC... but there's no mention of a house.
-There's not even symbol representing a house.
-The character listed at 0x7F is a different symbol entirely: it's **delta** ( Δ )!
+When I browsed through the original 1981 [*Technical Reference*](https://www.minuszerodegrees.net/manuals/IBM_5150_Technical_Reference_6025005_AUG81.pdf) manual for IBM PC, I realized that there's no mention of a "house" anywhere.
+In fact, the character explicitly listed at position 0x7F isn't a house at all—it's a delta ( Δ )!
 <figure class="u-image-full-width">
     {% image
         "./src/assets/images/0x7f/ibmpc-technicalreference.png",